 - The ESX Hypervisor uses a standard Intel ethernet driver to operate what it sees as the Ethernet NIC.

-- VMWare’s ESX 3.5 Update 2 Hardware Compatibility List contains support for the Emulex CNA and Qlogic CNA.
+- <a href=”VMware’s ESX 3.5 Update 2 Hardware Compatibility List contains support for the Emulex CNA and Qlogic CNA.

 - ESX 4.0 is not required to use CNA’s and FCoE.
 FCoE can be deployed today with ESX 3.5 update 2.